Blupo/Color/docs/api/gradient.md

 Standard Gradient constructor.
 The first keypoint must have a `Time` of 0, and the last keypoint must have a `Time` of 1.
 (Consequently, there must be at least 2 keypoints.)
 The keypoint list must be sorted by time.

-!!! warning
-    The keypoint list will be frozen once passed to the constructor.
-If you know that you will need to modify the list later, you should pass a copy instead.

 ---

 ### Gradient.fromColors